Home » Practical Paris » Health & Safety » Eradicating Bed Bugs in Paris

 Step 2: Extermination Services

-If the cleaning and steaming ans other non-toxc methods don’t work out, you’re going to hav to call in the pros.
+If the cleaning and steaming and other non-toxc methods don’t work out, you’re going to have to call in the pros.
 On the stop-punaises.gouv.fr site they link to the CS3D (National Union of Exterminators) website, which has a searchable database of private extermination companies throught France.
 Make sure any company you hire has the “Certibiocide” label for bed bug treatment verified by the Minister of the Environment (and it should be less than five years old).
-There are companies in Paris who have the bedbug sniffing dogs, companies that will heat up your apartment to cook them to death, and exterminators who will come multiple times to spray and fumigate (the chemicals they use are usually not available to the general public in stores).
+There are companies in Paris who have the bed bug sniffing dogs, companies that will heat up your apartment to cook them to death, and exterminators who will come multiple times to spray and fumigate (the chemicals they use are usually not available to the general public in stores).
 These services can be quite expensive (several hundred to several thousand euros), so be sure you have a full devis in advance so you know what you’re in for, and what they guarantee.

 Inexpensive Municipal Extermination Services

 I didn’t have any personal recommendations for a reliable exterminator, so I chose to go with SMASH, an affordable option guaranteed by the City of Paris.
-SMASH stands for Le Service Municipal d’Actions de Salubrité et d’Hygiène, a municipal health and hygiene service that eradicates pests like rats, roaches and bedbugs (they also treat mold, collect used syringes, and maintain defibrillators in public spaces) for businesses and individuals.
-As of 2020, this service is now called the Service Parisien de Santé Environnementale (SPSE).
-It seems the service for municipal insect control is only available to low-income residents.
+SMASH stands for Le Service Municipal d’Actions de Salubrité et d’Hygiène, a municipal health and hygiene service that eradicates pests like rats, roaches and bed bugs (they also treat mold, collect used syringes, and maintain defibrillators in public spaces) for businesses and individuals.
+This service is now called the Service Parisien de Santé Environnementale (SPSE), and the service for municipal insect control is now only available to low-income residents.
 If you’re a French taxpayer and think you qualify, check out their new website here for more information (or mention it when you call the Stop Punaises helpline listed above to get the information).
+I was really lucky I was able to use the service, which cost about €150, because at the time it didn’t even occur to me to ask the elderly owner of my apartment to cover the cost.

-WARNING: In addition to the growing resistance bedbugs have to over-the-counter pesticides, they can be extremely dangerous to your health.
+WARNING: In addition to the growing resistance bed bugs have to over-the-counter pesticides, they can be extremely dangerous to your health.
 So don’t be tempted to use hazardous chemicals yourself (especially on your mattress or pillows, even diatomaceous earth), get a professional.

 Pre-Extermination: Prepping

-This will likely differ depending on what service you go for, but for regular spraying you need to bag everything that’s already clean, cover any electronics and artwork that shouldn’t be misted with the spray, and completely strip the bed and mattress.
+This will likely differ depending on what service you go for, but for regular spraying, you need to bag everything that’s already clean, cover any electronics and artwork that shouldn’t be misted with the spray, and completely strip the bed and mattress.
 My guys came in HAZMAT suits.
 They assured me that I could sleep there that night, but to make sure and air it out a few hours before bed.

 Post-Extermination: Toxic Fumes